reedu-reengineering-education/OpenSenseMapToolbox/README.md

 - download sensor data per box as csv

 ## Usage
-easiest way to find your osm boxId is to go to [opensensemap](https://opensensemap.org/) and search for your box's name!
+easiest way to find your osm boxId is to go to [openSenseMap](https://opensensemap.org/) and search for your box's name!
 ### locally
 - setup virtualenv
 - use pip install to install requirements
-- add OpensensorMap boxId to your OSM object in `main.py`
+- add openSenseMap boxId to your OSM object in `main.py`
 - run `main.py`
 ### Docker
-- add OpensensorMap boxId to your OSM object in `main.py`
+- add openSenseMap boxId to your OSM object in `main.py`
 - builld Docker Image
 - mount a dir you want to have the downloaded data using the `-v /your/data/dir/:/osmtoolbox/data` flag while running the Docker image